pinecone-io/pinecone-python-client/README.md

 ### Working with GRPC (for improved performance)

-If you've followed instructions above to install with optional `grpc` extras, you can unlock some performance improvements by working with an alternative version of the client imported from the `pinecone.grpc` subpackage.
+If you've followed instructions above to install with optional `grpc` extras, you can unlock some performance improvements by working with an alternative version of the SDK imported from the `pinecone.grpc` subpackage.

 ```python
 import os